Azure-Samples/openai-end-to-end-baseline/README.md

 1. A grounded response to your question should appear on the UI.

-TODO Stopped here.

-1. Create a prompt flow connection to your gpt35 Azure OpenAI deployment.
-This will be used by the prompt flow you clone in the next step.
-    1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
-    1. Click on the 'Connections' tab and click 'Create' 'Azure OpenAI.'
-    1. Fill out the properties:
-        - Name: 'gpt35'   **Make sure you use this name.**
-        - Provider: Azure OpenAI
-        - Subscription Id: <Choose your subscription>
-        - Azure OpenAI Account Names: <Choose the Azure OpenAI Account created in this deployment>
-        - API Key: <Choose a key from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
-        - API Base: <Choose the endpoint from 'Keys and endpoint' in your Azure OpenAI instance in the Portal>
-        - API type: azure
-        - API version: <Leave default>
-1. Clone an existing prompt flow
-    1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio
-    1. Click on the 'Flows' tab and click 'Create'
-    1. Click 'Clone' under 'Chat with Wikipedia'
-    1. Name it 'chat_wiki' and Press 'Clone'
-    1. Set the 'Connection' and 'deployment_name' to 'gpt35'and set the max_tokens property of the deployment_name to 256, for the following steps:
-        - extract_query_from_question
-        - augmented_chat
-    1. Save

-1. Add runtime

-   - Click Add runtime
-   - Add compute instance runtime and give it a name
-   - Choose the compute instance created by the Bicep
-   - Accept the other defaults and click 'Create'

-### 3. Test the prompt flow from Azure Machine Learning workspace

-1. :clock8: Wait for the runtime to be created.
-This may take about five minutes.

-   *Do not advance until the serverless compute is running.*

-1. Select the runtime in the UI

-1. Click the enabled **Chat** button on the UI.

-1. Enter a question that would require grounding data through recent Wikipedia content, such as a notable current event.

-1. A grounded response to your question should appear on the UI.

-### 4. Deploy the prompt flow to an Azure Machine Learning managed online endpoint
+### 4. Deploy the Prompt flow to an Azure Machine Learning managed online endpoint

 Here you'll take your tested flow and deploy it to a managed online endpoint.

-1. Click on 'Deploy' in the UI
+1. Click the **Deploy** button in the UI.

-1. Choose 'Existing' Endpoint and select the one called _ept-<basename>_.
+1. Choose **Existing** endpoint and select the one called *ept-chat-BASE_NAME*.

-1. Name the deployment ept-<basename>. **Make sure you name the deployment ept-<basename>.
-An App Service environment variable is set, assuming that naming convention**

-1. Choose a small Virtual Machine size for testing and set the number of instances.

-1. Press 'Review + Create'

-1. Press 'Create'
+1. Set the following Basic settings, and click **Next**.

+   - **Deployment name**: ept-chat-deployment
+   - **Virtual machine**: Choose a small virtual machine size from which you have quota.
+'Standard_D2as_v4' is plenty for this sample.
+   - **Instance count**: 3.
+This is the recommended minimum count.
+   - **Inferencing data collection**: Enabled

+1. Set the following Advanced settings, and click **Next**.

+   - **Deployment tags**: You can leave blank.
+   - **Environment**: Use environment of current flow definition.
+   - **Application Insights diagnostics**: Enabled

+1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the Prompt flow, and click **Next**.

+1. Click the **Create** button.

+   There is a notice on the final screen that says:

+   > Following connection(s) are using Microsoft Entra ID based authentication.
+You need to manually grant the endpoint identity access to the related resource of these connection(s).
+   > - aoai

+   This has already been taken care of by your IaC deployment.
+The managed online endpoint identity already has this permission to Azure OpenAI, so there is no action for you to take.

+1. :clock9: Wait for the deployment to finish creating.

+   The deployment can take over ten minutes to create.
+To check on the process, navigate to the **Deployments** screen using the link in the left navigation.
+Eventually 'ept-chat-deployment' will be on this list and then eventually the deployment will be listed with a State of 'Succeeded'.
+Use the **Refresh** button as needed.

+   *Do not advance until this deployment is complete.*

+TODO: Stopped here

 ### 5. Publish the chat front-end web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 This approach has many benefits, including eliminating file lock conflicts when deploying.
+The App Service's storage account is also network isolated, so you'

 > :bulb: Read through the next steps, but follow the guidance in the **Workaround** section.